hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/txingestion.rst

 restart.

-Offset checkpoints are in particular required around :ref:`Major Upgrades <hard-synchronizer-migration>` where there is no Daml transaction for an extended period of time but you want to ensure that your Tx History Ingestion advances beyond a particular record time.
+Offset checkpoints are in particular required around :ref:`Major Splice Upgrades <hard-synchronizer-migration>` where there is no Daml transaction for an extended period of time, but you want to ensure that your Tx History Ingestion advances beyond a particular record time.

 Transaction Parsing